The Secret to the Perfect Vacation

 - For a reasonable rate,

-Fortunately I found an apartment that ticked all the boxes reasonably well, but it wasn’t without a bit of stress and an additional $1,000.
-But, the point is it’s still over 2 months away from our trip and there’s already been a major hiccup.
+The new apartment ticked all the boxes reasonably well, but it wasn’t without a bit of stress.
+(And an additional $1,000.)
+But, the point is it s was till over 2 months until the trip started and we’d already overcome a big “bump”.

-The 2nd article I saw was about the artists on Place du Tertre, an artist-filled (primarily painters and portraitists) square in the middle of Montmartre.
-These artists apply for (waiting list up to 10 years) and pay for their space (approx 3 square-feet).
+The 2nd thing I saw was an article about the artists on Place du Tertre.
+Place du Tertre is an artist-filled (primarily painters and portraitists) square in the middle of Montmartre.
+These artists apply for (waiting list up to 10 years) and pay rent for their space, where they are allowed to paint and sell their art. (approx 3 square-feet).
 Some have been painting here for over 50 years.
 Evidently the cafés around the square continue to take up more and more of the sidewalk/street area pushing the artists further and further to the edge of the square – or, as one artist puts it, “into the gutter”.
 If it continues, they say they will all “move to another square down the hill”.
-Place du Tertre is one of the most visited squares in Paris and was a destination for visitors before the Eiffel Tower was around.
+Place du Tertre is one of the most visited squares in Paris and has been a destination for tourists since before the Eiffel Tower was around.
+Can you imagine if the location of THIS landmark site changes?

-After reading these two articles, I realized that both could easily occur – or something equally as disruptive – in October while we’re there.
-Thinking about situations like this isn’t a negative outlook or being a DebbieDowner.
-It’s important to anticipate, yet not expect things to come along.
+After reading about the strike at the Eiffel Tower and the disgruntled artists at the Place du Tertre, I realized that either, or both of those events could easily occur again – or something equally as disruptive – in October while we’re there.
+When I mentioned this to a friend, she said I was being negative.
+But, I disagree.
+Considering situations like this isn’t a negative outlook or being a DebbieDowner.
+It’s important to anticipate some of the things that happen – but don’t EXPECT them to happen.
+There’s a difference.
 Stay flexible, be open and ok with last minute changes – especially those you have no control over – and any trip you have will be great.

-Six of us lucky ladies are planning the best trip ever.
-And, we will have the best trip ever, even though it might not be the exact trip we planned.
+The six of us lucky ladies ended up having the best trip ever, even if it wasn’t the exact trip we planned.
 How exciting is that!!!??